310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/minitalk/hiyori_1.md

 {% img https://f005.backblazeb2.com/file/reitoouji/ro_p66b91fa8zfwGmT1.webp?timestamp=1723408309534 %}

 {% bubble Hiyori curious %}
 Hey, Anzu-chan.
-Are we not at the photoshoot location yet?
+Have we still not arrived at our job location?
 {% endbubble %}

 {% bubble Hiyori yare %}
-While I'm aware there's nothing we could do about me attending late, I'm grown quite fed up of this silence!
+While I’m aware there’s nothing we could do about me attending much later than the rest, I’ve grown quite fed up of this silence!
 {% endbubble %}

 {% bubble Hiyori smilesoft %}
-Don't you have any interesting stories to share?
-For my sake, since I'm so bored...ongaku
+Don’t you have any interesting stories to share?
+For my sake, since I’m so bored…♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            I'm so sorry...
+            I’m so sorry…
         </div>
         <div class="minitalk-option_content">
             {% bubble Hiyori frown %}
-            You can't think of anything?
-Ehh~ You've really got nothing?
+            You can’t think of anything?
+Ehh~ Do you truly have nothing?
             {% endbubble %}
             {% bubble Hiyori norsmile %}
-            It can be about what's been happening lately, or something that made you happy...
-Anything, really.
+            It can be about what’s been happening lately, or something that made you happy… Anything, really.

-            Even if it wasn't that interesting, it could still act as a way to kill time, no?
+            Even if it wasn’t that interesting, it could still act as a way to kill time, no?
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            I wonder...
+            I wonder…
         </div>
         <div class="minitalk-option_content">
             {% bubble Hiyori sighfrown %}
-            Gosh, I can't believe you have nothing!
+            Gosh, I can’t believe that you’ve got nothing!

-            ==A topic from me?
-Hm, I can't decide what to start with, but...
+            —A topic from me?
+Hm, I can’t decide what to start with, but…
             {% endbubble %}
             {% bubble Hiyori srsthinking %}
-            ...I almost thought of one that might be interesting, but on second thought, maybe not.
+            …I almost thought of one that might be interesting, but on second thought, maybe not.
 			{% endbubble %}
         </div>
     </div>